 Non-matriculated applicants who apply for and are denied admission to a specific program may continue in non-degree status.
 All coursework taken as a non-matriculated graduate student will not fulfill graduate program degree requirements if the candidate is denied admission to the specific program.

-Twenty-five percent of graduate credits earned as a non-matriculated student may apply toward the specific graduate program's degree requirements upon full or provisional admission to the program.
+A maximum of 25% percent of graduate credits earned as a non-matriculated student may apply toward the specific graduate program's degree requirements upon full or provisional admission to the program.

 Credit Load